dunmatt/gats/README.md

 gats is exactly what it sounds like.
 It is a templating system written in go that uses html/xml attributes for its control structures.

-IMPORTANT NOTE:  This is my "hey lets learn Go" project.
 Drop me a line and I'll see what I can do to support your use case.
 Or just drop me a line to say you like it, that's fine too :-D .

 ## Dear lord, not another templating system, why??